vippsas/vipps-partner/add-portal-user.md

 # 5. Select sale units the new user will get access to

-There may be one or several sale unit.
+There may be one or several sale units.
 Choose the right one(s), then click "Ferdig".

 ![5](images/portal-add-user-5.png)